Background ambiguity and the G\"odel double copy: Constructing single-copy solutions

 \subsection{The electromagnetic interpretation of G\"odel and some properties}

 We now come to the electromagnetic interpretation of the G\"odel metric through our single copy correspondence outlined in the previous sections, which has an elegant interpretation in both the original curved and flat limit background.
 On the original curved space, the electric current (setting magnetic current to zero) is a constant charge density.
-We reiterate the ``everywhere-rotating" nature of the background on which these sources live, meaning that along the origin observer co-moving with a dust particle, any other dust particle has a constant vorticity vector.
-Therefore, a uniform charge density effectively rotates about the origin observer, resulting in a constant magnetic field for the origin observer.
+We reiterate the ``everywhere-rotating" nature of the background on which these sources live, meaning that along the worldline of an observer co-moving with a dust particle, any other dust particle has a constant vorticity vector.
+Therefore, a uniform charge density effectively rotates about such an observer, resulting in a constant magnetic field for the observer.

 The other aspects of the electromagnetic field are most easily gleaned from imposing the flat limit case described in Section \ref{flatback}.
 This is because this procedure removes the curvature, and hence the gravitational effects present in the background spacetime, isolating the purely electromagnetic effects.
 In the case of G\"odel, we found that this yields a constant magnetic field in the $z$-direction.
 Recall the four defining features of the G\"odel metric which we seek to form a single copy interpretation for: (I) it is stationary and axisymmetric; (II) it is a homogeneous space; (III) it represents an ``everywhere rotating" dust source; and, (IV) along any chosen origin, a natural circular null curve arises, separating a region of closed spacelike curves and closed timelike curves.